elit0451/TimeZoner/README.md

 * Open the solution in Visual Studio :crystal_ball:
 * Right click the *TimeZonerRest* project and execute as **Debug** (start a new instance).
 * You would need to run the Client application next, so make sure you set it as a **default StartUp Project** and run it.
 * The WCF will start automatically.
+You can access the **WSDL** file through `http://localhost:49851/TimeZoner.svc?wsdl`

 ## Functionality
 The client application will present you with a menu with some instructions and allow you to enter input with a country name or country ISO code which will after be directed to the REST and SOAP web services, returning then the current time in the specified country.